 Article 4.
 Membership Categories

-§2.
-The Association consists of RRO Members, Associate RRO Members, Provisional RRO Members and Creator and Publisher Association Members.
+4.1 The Association consists of RRO Members, Associate RRO Members, Provisional RRO Members and Creator or Publisher Association Members.

-§ 6.
-The Creator and Publisher Association Members are non-governmental national and international organisations of authors and/or publishers that are legal entities lawfully constituted according to the laws and usages of their country of origin.
+4.5 The Creator or Publisher Association Members are non-governmental national and international organisations of authors and/or publishers that are legal entities lawfully constituted according to the laws and usages of their country of origin.
 These Members work actively for the respect and promotion of the rights referred to in Article 3 and for the management of these rights, including through RROs formed in the interest of authors and publishers.

 Article 5.
 Admission and membership

-§1.
-The Board of Directors, after considering the recommendations by the Membership Committee, shall approve the admission of new members.
+5.1 The Board of Directors shall approve the admission of new members.

-§2.
-Any member may appeal the membership decisions of the Board of Directors during the General Meeting of IFRRO.
-The General Meeting has the power to reverse the Board of Directors’ decision.
+5.2 Any member may appeal against the membership decisions of the Board of Directors to the General Assembly of the Association.
+The General Assembly has the power to reverse the Board of Directors’ decision.

-§1.
-A member organisation can terminate its membership by giving the Board of Directors three months written notice before the end of the IFRRO financial year.
+6.1 A member can terminate its membership by giving the Board of Directors three months written notice before the end of the Association’s financial year.

-§4.
-The member whose membership has been terminated can appeal against that termination to the General Meeting.
+6.4 The member whose membership has been terminated can appeal against that termination to the General Assembly.

-§5.
-The General Meeting, legally constituted as per Article 8, has the power to overrule the Board’s decision by a two- thirds majority of members present or represented.
-The management body, i.e. the Board, can suspend the party in question until the decision of the General Meeting.
+6.5 The General Assembly has the power to overrule the Board’s decision by a two- thirds majority of members present or represented.

 Article 7.
 Membership fees structure